 “She’s doing really well – she’s my little miracle and without GOSH she wouldn’t still be here,” says Caroline.
 “When you leave GOSH you realise what an amazing hospital it is, and we will forever feel in their debt.
 No matter how much money we raise. we will never be able to pay them back for all they have done.”

-Amecia and her family will be doing something silly with their hair this February to raise money for Great Ormond Street Hospital Children’s Charity, and you can too.
-Sign up now to receive your free fundraising pack in the post.
+Amecia and her school will be doing something silly with their hair on Friday 10 February to raise money for Great Ormond Street Hospital Children’s Charity, and you can too.
+Sign up now to receive your free fundraising pack and start thinking of wacky hairstyles.